-Summary of Corrective Action Previously Reported: The General Manager is actively working with the Management Team to monitor and account for activity happening at the golf course.
+Summary of Corrective Action Previously Reported: Continue to work with the management team to monitor and account for activity happening at the golf course.

-Team to monitor activity at the Golf Course due to the limited staffing at the Golf Course.
+Status: Partially Corrected.
+The General Manager is continuing to work with the Management Team to monitor activity at the Golf Course due to the limited staffing at the Golf Course.
 Was corrective action taken significantly different than the action previously reported?
-Yes NoX Finding Number: 2011-001 Finding Title: Audit Adjustments Summary of Condition: Audit adjustments were identified that resulted in significant changes to the Authority's financial statements.
-These adjustments were reviewed and approved by management and properly reflected in the financial statements.
-Summary of Corrective Action Previously Reported: The financial statements and transactions are reviewed monthly at the Authority's Board meeting.
-The Board of Directors are also informed regularly about the current renovations happening at the golf course.
-Once the adjusting entries are determined by the audit, and entered into the financial statements for the prior year, those financial statements are again reviewed with the Board.
-Status: Not Corrected.
-Once the golf course renovation is completed in 2017, there should not be any material misstatement to the financial statements.
+Yes NoX Finding Number: 2011-001 Finding Title: Audit Adjustment Summary of Condition: An audit adjustment was identified that resulted in a significant change to the Authority's financial statements.
+This adjustment was reviewed and approved by management and properly reflected in the financial statements.
+Summary of Corrective Action Previously Reported: Once the Lutsen Workforce Housing project is completed in 2019, there should not be any material misstatement to the financial statements.
+Status: Corrected.
+There were no material adjustments required to be made in the current year per discussion with our auditors.
 Was corrective action taken significantly different than the action previously reported?
-Yes NoX Finding Number: 2015-002 Finding Title: Insufficient Collateral Summary of Condition: On December 31, 2017, the Authority had deposits at the North Shore Federal Credit Union that were not adequately covered by collateral.
-Summary of Corrective Action Previously Reported: Management will monitor the deposits made to the North Shore Federal Credit Union, and if necessary, to not exceed the federal deposit insurance amount, will deposit a portion of funds at a different financial institution.
+Yes NoX Finding Number: 2015-002 Finding Title: Insufficient Collateral Summary of Condition: On December 31, 2018, the Authority had deposits at the North Shore Federal Credit Union that were not adequately covered by collateral.
+Summary of Corrective Action Previously Reported: We will work with our current financial institution to furnish collateral security, or will open another account at a separate financial institution.
 Status: Not Corrected.
 This again will be brought to the Board's attention.
 Was corrective action taken significantly different than the action previously reported?
 Yes NoX